cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 It ensures that processes are understood, tasks are reproducible, and collaborators can contribute to shared goals.
 In this section, we learn how to use Git, GitHub, and Markdown as tools for managing and presenting documentation efficiently.
-Specifically, Git with GitHub offer robust version control and collaboration capabilities.
+Specifically, Git and GitHub offer robust version control and collaboration capabilities.
 Markdown, a markup language with a simple syntax, facilitates clean, professional documentation compatible with multiple platforms.

 ## Create a GitHub Account